Pain and Occupational Therapy: 4 Ways to Help Avoid Catastrophization

 2. Choose your words carefully in reference to pain

-Every time you reference pain, you prime your client’s brain to think about pain.
+Every time you reference pain, you prime your client’s brain to think about it.

 You increase attention to the pain, the stress, the FEAR.